D.P.O. (The X-Files): Production

 Special effects supervisor David Gauthier created a unique "lightning machine" for the episode; the device, concealed in the ground, used mirrors and special generators to create the effect of lightning striking.
 The device was very powerful, producing 2.9 million cd of luminous intensity, and producing enough energy to "singe the grass."
 To keep Ribisi out of harm's way, he stood on a raised platform, which was hidden by special camera angles.
 The final effect was "augmented by sparks and smoke."
-A special anti-fire product was applied to the costumes of the actors hit by lightning.

 According to art director Graeme Murray, the scene in which Darin manipulates traffic lights required the construction of special street lights and a billboard, which could then be manipulated by the crew.
 This turned out to be "the biggest construction event" for the art crew.
 The farmhouse used for Darin's home, situated in Albion, British Columbia, had been used during the production of the movies Jennifer Eight (1992) and Jumanji (1995).
 The producers had difficulty securing permission to use a dead cow in the episode, due to concerns over animal rights groups.
 The art crew tried to create a faux-dead cow, but it did not look real.
 Consequently, the producers reached out to a slaughterhouse and were able to use a real corpse.

 During the filming of this episode, director Kim Manners' best friend was killed.
 Due to the horrific nature of this turn of events, the production crew were willing to replace him with another director, but he insisted on completing the episode.